-To try the sport at one of our free practices, we will try to provide you with everything you need from our inventory of donated equipment.
+To try the sport at one of our free practices, we will provide you with everything you need from our inventory of donated equipment (first come/first serve).
 As we get closer to our first game, plan to have your own equipment no later than one week prior to our first game.
 Boys will need: a stick (boys/girls sticks are different!), gloves, arm pads, shoulder pads, mouth guard, helmet and athletic cup.
 Rib pads are optional.
 Girls will need a girl's stick, mouth guard and eye cage.
 Football/soccer shoes work well, but any athletic shoes are fine (except metal cleats).

-Equipment will cost from $100 to $300, with the helmet being the most expensive item.
+Equipment will cost from $100 to $350, with the helmet as the most expensive item.
 Do not overspend on a first set – the emphasis should be on comfort and proper fit.
-Girls’ equipment will typically cost from $25 to $100.
+Girls’ equipment will typically cost from $25 to $150.
 Most equipment will last several years.
 There are plenty of opportunities to acquire used equipment in good condition from older players, Play it again Sports, Craigs List, eBay, etc.

 What is the cost?

-The cost of the youth program for the 2021 season is $375 plus $35 US Lacrosse membership and the cost of equipment.
+The cost of the youth program for the 2021 season was $375 plus $35-$55 US Lacrosse membership and the cost of equipment.
 This covers all in-season expenses, and no additional game/tournament fees or uniform fees are required.
 Fees for the 2022 season will be decided by the DBLax Board of Directors by the end of September, 2021.

 Is there financial assistance available?